mschabhuettl/arma3-hc-docker/README.md

 ## **Features**
 - Dockerized Arma 3 headless client for easy deployment.
-- Compatible with multiple clients via `docker-compose`.
+- Compatible with multiple clients via `docker compose`.
 - Fully configurable using environment variables.
-- Automatically installs or updates Arma 3 server files.
+- Automatically installs or updates Arma 3 server files and mods.
 - Resilient retry mechanism for client reconnects in case of errors.

 ---